Skip to main content

 and files appear inside the container

-kubectl exec -it -n radix-csi-azure-example-dev deploy/frontend -- ls -lR /app
+kubectl exec -it -n radix-example-dev deploy/frontend -- ls -lR /app

 /app: